Quick Summary

 export default { data () { return { count: 0 } }, computed: { doubleCount () { return this.count * 2 } }, methods: { increment () { this.count++ } }, watch: { count (newValue, oldValue) { // do something when count changes } }, mounted () { // do something when the component is mounted } }

 The Comparision API in Vue3 allows developers to collocate code based on logical concerns in the ‘setup()’ function making the code easier to maintain and organize.
+In Vue3, these features can be used in conjunction with the ‘setup()’ function to build Vue3 components:

-Example of Vue3
+Example of Vue3:

 import { ref, computed, watch } from 'vue' export default { setup () { const count = ref(0) const doubleCount = computed(() => count.value * 2) const increment = () => { count.value++ } watch(count, (newValue, oldValue) => { // do something when count changes }) return { count, doubleCount, increment } } }